FREQUENTLY ASKED QUESTIONS

 Hair tissue mineral analysis (HTMA), is an analytical test which measures the mineral content of the hair.

-WHY USE THE HAIR?
+WHY USE THE HAIR TO TEST FOR MINERALS?
 WHY NOT USE THE BLOOD?

 Hair is ideal tissue for sampling and testing.
 First, it can be cut easily and painlessly and can be sent to the lab without special handling requirements.
 Second, clinical results have shown that a properly obtained sample can give an indication of mineral status and toxic metal accumulation following long term or even acute exposure.